tqhuy2018/Casper-Perl-sdk/docs/Help.md

 $bi->setBlockType("none");

-//then you generate the jsonString to call the generatePostParam function my $postParamStr = $bi->generatePostParam($Common::ConstValues::RPC_GET_STATE_ROOT_HASH);
+# then you generate the jsonString to call the generatePostParam function
+my $postParamStr = $bi->generatePostParam($Common::ConstValues::RPC_GET_STATE_ROOT_HASH);
 ```
 2. Use the $postParamStr to call the function: